rafabene/rafabene.github.io/_posts/2016-07-28-have-your-own-microservices.md

 - REST API specification – Provided by [Swagger](http://swagger.io/);
 - CI/CD pipelines – Provided by [Jenkins](https://jenkins.io/) with [Pipeline](https://wiki.jenkins-ci.org/display/JENKINS/Pipeline+Plugin) plugin.

-All these pieces are deployed via the [CDK](http://developers.redhat.com/products/cdk/overview/) (Container Development Kit), which is essentially a [Vagrant](https://www.vagrantup.com/) file that creates a virtualized environment with Docker, Kubernetes and Openshift Enterprise running on [RHEL (Red Hat Enterprise Linux)](http://developers.redhat.com/products/rhel/overview/).
+All these pieces are deployed via the [CDK](http://developers.redhat.com/products/cdk/overview/) (Container Development Kit), which is essentially a [Vagrant](https://www.vagrantup.com/) file that creates a virtualized environment with Docker, Kubernetes and OpenShift Enterprise running on [RHEL (Red Hat Enterprise Linux)](http://developers.redhat.com/products/rhel/overview/).

 To have a fast introduction of Helloworld-MSA, you can also watch Burr Sutter’s video: